jobapis/jobs-multi/README.md

 - `setKeyword($keyword)` Set the search string.

 - `setLocation($location)` Set the location string.
 Should be in the format "City, ST".
+Currently only supports US locations.

 - `setPage($pageNumber, $perPage)` Set the results page options.